Jamilu Collins: SC Paderborn

 On 6 September 2017, free agent Collins joined 3.
 Liga side SC Paderborn 07 on a two-year contract following trials at the club.
-He scored his first goal for the club two years later with a 35-yard shot against Bayern Munich in a 3-2 defeat.
+He scored his first goal for the club two years later with a 35-yard shot against Bayern Munich in a 3–2 defeat.

 Cardiff City

 On 20 May 2022, Collins signed for EFL Championship team Cardiff City.
 Collins said “I’m really excited to be in Cardiff, and I can’t wait to get started.
 The Club has great history, and when I got the call to come to Cardiff, I was so excited, I couldn’t resist.
 I’m looking forward to the challenge of the new season.
 The goal is to fight for the Premier League.
 I can’t wait to meet the supporters and to fight for the jersey."

+On 7 June 2024, the club announced it had extended the player's contract.
+Collins left the club at the end of the 2024–2025 season.

 International career

 Collins received his first call-up to the Nigeria national team for an Africa Cup of Nations qualification match against Seychelles on 11 September 2018.
 He made his debut a day later in a friendly against Liberia.
-After talking up his qualities, coach Gernot Rohr handed the 24-year-old his competitive debut in the next Afcon qualifying fixture against Libya in Uyo.
-Nigeria defeated their visitors 4–0 and the left-back was impressive, coming close to marking his Super Eagles debut with a goal.
+Coach Gernot Rohr handed the 24-year-old his competitive debut in the next Afcon qualifying fixture against Libya in Uyo.
+Nigeria defeated the visitors 4–0 and the left-back came close to marking his Super Eagles debut with a goal.
 He featured in the reverse fixture in Sfax, Tunisia, which ended in a 3–2 victory for Nigeria to top Group E.